jchidley/jchidley.github.io/_drafts/2020-11-18-Alpine-Linux-Raspberry-Pi-Router.md

-apk -U upgrade # update and upgrade apk add dropbear # dropbear not installed apk add dropbear-dbclient rc-update add hwclock # if you have added an RTC lbu commit -d # delete any previous commits ip add # get ip address reboot # belt and braces
+apk -U upgrade # update and upgrade apk add dropbear # dropbear not installed apk add dropbear-dbclient lbu commit -d # delete any previous commits ip add # get ip address reboot # belt and braces